Skip to main content

 • other interested bodies/organisations

-Our work will be based on a common understanding of the Social Model of Disability, human rights, and co-production.
+Our work is based on a common understanding of the Social Model of Disability, human rights, lived experience and co-production.

 Priority areas